canvas-medical/documentation/collections/_api/documentreference.md

                     description: The reference string of the Practitioner in the format of `"Practitioner/95b9ac2d-e963-4d7a-b165-7901870f1663"`.
                   - name: type
                     type: string
-                    required_in: create
                     description: Type the reference refers to (e.g. "Practitioner").
               - name: valueBoolean
                 type: string
+                required_in: create
-                description: Value of extensions for Priority and Requires Signature.<br><br> The `valueBoolean` attribute is needed for the Priority extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-priority` and for the Requires Signature where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-requires-signature`. <br><br> Priority is a field on the underlying Canvas document that is related to this DocumentReference resource and determines the priority of the document, while Requires Signature is also a field on the underlying Canva document that determines where the related document requires Practitioner's signature.
+                description_for_all_endpoints: Value of extensions for Priority and Requires Signature.
+                create_description: The `valueBoolean` attribute is needed for the Priority extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-priority` and for the Requires Signature where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-requires-signature`. <br><br> Priority is a field on the underlying Canvas document that is related to this DocumentReference resource and determines if the document should be prioritized.
+If the priority is omitted from the request, it will default to False. <br><br> Requires Signature is also a field on the underlying Canva document that determines where the related document requires Practitioner's signature.
+The requires-signature extension is required on create.
           - name: status
+            required_in: create
-            description: >-
+            read_and_search_description: >-
               The status of the document reference. <br><br>

               - Letters and POC Lab Reports will always have a status of `current`.